-- Leah Siegel, a UM alumna, was a three-time Emmy Award winner as one of the first women to become a full-time field producer for ESPN.
+- Leah Siegel (Class of 1989) was a three-time Emmy Award winner as one of the first women to become a full-time field producer for ESPN.

 - Diane Kredensor (Class of 1989) is an Emmy Award-winning animator who has created episodes of children's favorites "Pinky and the Brain," "WordWorld," and "Clifford the Big Red Dog."

 - Scot Reese, Head of Theatre Performance at the university, won an Emmy for Individual Achievement in Performance in 1991.

 Engineering, A. James Clark School of — Founded in 1894 when the Secretary of the Navy detailed Lt.
 John D. Ford of the U.S. Navy's Engineering Corps to the Maryland Agricultrual College to begin the mechanical engineering program.
 Named in 1994 for A. James Clark (Class of 1950) alumnus in civil engineering.